AlexToulan/sfml_sandbox/README.md

 ## Game Modes
 Select a game mode by passing `--game_mode [game_mode_name]` (e.g. `GameOfLife`, `Orbito`).
 Game modes can be changed at run-time with the comma `,` or period `.` key.
 ### Conway's Game of Life
  - Uses a threadsafe event system to pass messages between the game mode and a pool of thread workers.
-Not an optimal solution as threads never sleep.
-This game mode is only instended as a test case for race conditions in the event system utilized.
-The simpler and optimal solution would be use `std::for_each(std::execution::par...`.
  - Scans seed from a `.png` file
  - `Space` pauses the game and allows individual cell toggling with left mouse-click
 ### Orbito